StanJulia/CmdStan.jl/notes/Pkg3.md

-Encouraged by this thread ( [Switching to Pkg3](https://discourse.julialang.org/t/problems-after-switch-to-pkg3/11144) )
-I also ventured into Pkg(3) land for a redo of Stan.jl for Julia 0.7/1.0 ( [StanJulia](https://github.com/StanJulia) ) and similarly for a previously registered project PtFEM.jl ( [PtFEM](https://github.com/PtFEM) ).
-Both Github organizations (StanJulia and PtFEM) currently hold several related work-in-progress packages.

-And as Scott mentioned, working in/with Pkg(3) is very different, I like it though.
-Both StanJulia/CmdStan.jl and PtFEM/PtFEM.jl are maybe 80% there.

-I'm left with several questions/observations, mainly workflow related:
+## Notes on Pkg(3)

+### Quick review of workflow for a new package

+1. Move to a working directory where you would like the project subdirectory to be generated,  e.g. ~/.julia/dev (the default location for the `develop` command in Pkg REPL, see later).

+1. Press ']'.

+1. You're now in Pkg REPL and it will show the current project, `(0.7) pkg>` most likely (unless you moved to a package directory).

+1. Type `generate PkgName`, e.g. `generate HelloWorld` as in the Pkg documentation.

+1. Exit the Pkg REPL (press <del> on an empty Pkg REPL line) and moveove to the package directory, e.g. `cd("HelloWorld")`

+1. Type ']' again.
+The Pkg REPL prompt should lokk like `(HelloWorld) pkg>`.

+1. Add this point I typically add all packages I am planning to use, e.g. `add Compat`.

+### Quick review of workflow for a previously registered package

+1.

+### Quick review of workflow for an existing, not-registered package

+1.

+### Some details

-1. It seems Pkg(3) expects Julia to run in the 'correct' directory?
-E.g. after `generate HelloWorld` ( as in the Pkg docs ) I found the project in the current working directory.
-The Pkg REPL also relies on that I think.
+1. Pkg(3) expects Julia to run in the 'correct' directory.
+E.g. after `generate HelloWorld` ( as in the Pkg docs ) the project in the current working directory.
+The Pkg REPL relies on that as well.

 1. I like this idea of having several Julia processes running, each bound to a project.
 Is that the idea?
 Pretty quickly I found myself constantly working in the Pkg REPL for a particular project.

 1. Not sure if this is indeed correct, but in Pkg REPL simply typing `test` runs all tests.
 I did not restart Julia!
 If this is correct, that is super!!!!

 1. (After saving the v0.6 subdirectory in .julia,) I tried if I could delete all of .julia..
 That did work ok, dev, packages, registries, etc are recreated when needed.

 1. All previously registered packages are in .julia/packages.
 These are not (never?) git repositories?